tencentyun/intlcloud-documents/product/存储/日志服务/用户指南/日志投递/投递配置_intl.md

 ## Introduction
 CLS can ship logs to Cloud Object Storage (COS) for long-term log data storage.
-You just need to make configurations on the console, so that the logs can be shipped to COS based on the shipping interval, file size, shipping path and filtering rules.
+By making configuration in the console, logs can be shipped to COS according to preset shipping intervals, file sizes, paths and filtering rules.

 ## How to Use
 ### Prerequisites